1999 Russian apartment bombings: Claims and denials of responsibility for the blasts

+Official government investigations

 Criminal investigation and court ruling

-In 2000, investigation of the Buynaksk attack was complete and seven people were convicted of the bombing.
+In 2000, investigation of the Buynaksk attack was completed and seven people were convicted of the bombing.

 Russia's pre-trial investigation of the Moscow and Volgodonsk bombings was finished in 2002.
 According to the Russian State Prosecutor office, all apartment bombings were executed under command of ethnic Karachay Achemez Gochiyayev and planned by Ibn al-Khattab and Abu Omar al-Saif, Arab militants fighting in Chechnya on the side of Chechen insurgents.
 Al-Khattab and al-Saif were killed during the Second Chechen War.
 According to investigators, the explosives were prepared at a fertiliser factory in Urus-Martan Chechnya, by "mixing aluminium powder, nitre and sugar in a concrete mixer", or by also putting there RDX and TNT.
 From there they were sent to a food storage facility in Kislovodsk, which was managed by an uncle of one of the terrorists, Yusuf Krymshakhalov.
 Another conspirator, Ruslan Magayayev, leased a KamAZ truck in which the sacks were stored for two months.
 After everything was planned, the participants were organised into several groups which then transported the explosives to different cities.

 According to investigators, the explosion in Moscow mall on 31 August was committed by another man, Magomed-Zagir Garzhikaev on the orders from Shamil Basayev, according to the FSB.

 Court hearings on the Moscow and Volgodonsk attacks were held behind closed doors, and were completed in 2004.
-The process has produced 90 volumes of proceedings, 5 of which were classified.
+The process has produced 90 volumes of proceedings, five of which were classified.